phuquocdog/docs/README.md

 Decentralized dogs social network, it is the best social network for pets, where you can share photos and videos of your pet's life, rescue puppies, adopt a pet, find pet friendly places and take advantage of our useful pet services.
 Join the moon mission. 🐶

-Phu Quoc Dog is a Substrate-based Polkadot parachain.
+Phu Quoc Dog is a Substrate-based.
 Phu Quoc Dog is committed to providing easy-to-use blockchain infrastructure and creating a one-stop comprehensive infrastructure platform, which aims to reduce the threshold and cost for developers, while bringing them great returns.

 PQD is a real token used to run ads on pet social networking platforms as well as exchanges related to shopping for pet products and services.

-PQD is the native token of the Polkadot network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.
+PQD is the native token of the Phu Quoc Dog network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.

 The smallest unit of account in a Substrate network is the Planck \(a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe\).
 You can compare the Planck to Satoshis or Wei, while the PQD is like a bitcoin or an ether.
-Kusama tokens \(KSM\) are equal to 1e12 Planck, and Polkadot mainnet PQD is equal to 1e10 Planck.
+Phu Quoc Doge mainnet is equal to 1e10 Planck.

 | Unit | Decimal Places | Example |
 | :--- | :--- | :--- |